Ashley-Owens/RaspberryPi_NAS/README.md

 To properly restart the Pi: `sudo reboot`

 ### Set a Static IP for Running Headless
-I followed this [tutorial](https://pimylifeup.com/raspberry-pi-static-ip-address/) to set my local static IP.
-I tried a few different IP addresses, apparently my router only allows IP's in the range of 192.168.0.2-254.
-Initially, I tried an IP address outside of this range, 192.168.1.68, but when I checked my router it had assigned 192.168.0.68 to my Pi, which was why I couldn't SSH into it.
-I changed the IP to begin with 192.168.0.x and the static IP finally persisted.
+I followed this [tutorial](https://pimylifeup.com/raspberry-pi-static-ip-address/) to set a local static IP.
+Initially, I tried an arbitrary IP address, 192.168.1.68, but my router reassigned it to 192.168.0.68.
+Apparently, my router only allows certain range of addresses.
+Thus, I changed the IP to begin with 192.168.0.x  (where x is in the range of 2-254) and the static IP finally persisted.
+I added this code to the end of my dhcpcd.conf file:
+`interface eth0
+static ip_address=192.168.0.x/24
+static routers=192.168.0.1
+static domain_name_servers=68.105.28.11 68.105.29.11 68.105.28.12`

 ### SSH into Pi
 This was an exciting moment.
 After all my troubles with installation, I ran this command on my Mac terminal and it finally worked!